How Should Meat be Stored and Prepared in a commercial kitchen?

 To avoid the risk of contamination, there should be separate tables for each of the above-mentioned meats; if the area does not allow it, the preparation of the fish can be done on a portable table.

 It is essential that there is always an exclusive work surface for the preparation of cold meats.
-The work surfaces are usually made of stainless steel, although marble is sometimes preferred for preparation of the fish.
+The work surfaces are usually made of stainless steel, although marble is sometimes preferred for the preparation of the fish.

 Synthetic materials are used currently for cutting boards as a replacement for wood.